 Constituents of Desmodium gangeticum

-The root of plant is astringent, bitter and sweet in taste (Rasa), sweet after digestion (Vipaka), and is hot in effect (Virya).
+The root of the plant are astringent, bitter, and sweet in taste (Rasa), sweet after digestion (Vipaka), and is hot in effect (Virya).

 It is an Ushna Virya herb.
-Ushna Virya or hot potency herb, subdues Vata (Wind) and Kapha (Mucus) and increases Pitta (Bile).
-It has property of digestion, vomiting and purging, and gives feeling of lightness.
+Ushna Virya or hot potency herb, subdues Vata (Wind), and Kapha (Mucus), and increases Pitta (Bile).
+It has the property of digestion, vomiting, and purging, and gives a feeling of lightness.

 - Guna (Pharmacological Action): Guru (Heavy)